-This study programme includes 18 teachers fully employed at the Faculty with 100% engagement on teaching duties and one teacher with 30% engagement on teaching duties.
 The teachers' competencies are determined on the basis of scientific papers published in national and international magazines and proceedings from international and national scientific conferences, the number of published monographs, scientific books, textbooks etc. (Tables 9.1, 9.3 and 9.5).

-Fifteen professors and four assistant professors are engaged on the study programme.
 The number of teachers corresponds with the needs of the study programme, thus the number of teachers is sufficient to cover the total number of courses and teaching hours, and is in accordance with the recommended accreditation standards.
-The number of weekly active engagement hours ranges from 0,26 to 1,81, which is in accordance with the recommendations of accreditation standards.
+The number of weekly active engagement hours ranges from 0.58 to 1.99, which is in accordance with the recommendations of accreditation standards.

 The scientific and professional qualifications of the teaching staff correspond with the educational field of research and the level of their duties.
-Each teacher has at least 10 references in their field of research, that is, in the professional field that he teaches at the study programme.
+Each teacher has at least 10 references in their field of research, that is, in the professional field which he teaches at the study programme.